hzi-bifo/Haploflow/README.md

 Finally, Haploflow by default filters contigs shorter than 500 bp.
 This value can be changed using the `filter` option.
 The parameters `create-dump`, `from-dump` and `dump-file` are just needed if the deBruijn graph is supposed to be written to a file to be reused in another run.
 This file is possibly huge (because uncompressed), so use with caution.

+## Toy data set
+There is a small test data set of reads for three HIV strains added alongside Haploflow, `HIV_3_toy.fq` After compiling Haploflow, you can assemble this data set using the following simple command: `./haploflow --read-file ../HIV_3_toy.fq --out test --log test/log`
+If everything worked, the assembly of this data set should take about 1 minute and produce three contigs.
+You can then test different *k*-mer and error-correction settings for further testing or move on to your own data sets.